 How do you avoid this?

-Wedding venues boast some of the most beautiful, well kept venues in the world.
+In this article, we will be exploring a few tips for marketing your wedding venue.
+Wedding venues boast some of the most beautiful, well-kept venues in the world.
 The care and investment that goes into getting them established can be extensive and a massive investment in time too.

 But without a healthy supply of enquiries, a venue can fall flat.
 Working with numerous wedding venues on their marketing strategies, we’ve put an article together on generating enquiries and what we’ve found works best for venues and what doesn’t.